tutiplain/sqlpromise/README.md

 ```

-doUpdateQuery()
+### doUpdateQuery(query)

-This function will resolve with Q promise.  doQuery() will resolve with an array of records, like so:
+This function will return a Q promise.

-var sqlpromise = require('sqlpromise');

-sqlpromise.doQuery('select *  from users').then (
-  function (records) {
-    //your logic here
-  }
-);

-doUpdateQuery() works the same, but the promise resolves with the string "success" or a rejection reason.
-This is to use when doing UPDATEs or DELETEs or INSERTs.
+doUpdateQuery() works the same as doQuery, but the returned promise resolves with the string "success" or a rejection reason.
+Use this function for queries that do UPDATEs, INSERTs and DELETEs.

 Enjoy!